YoussefZidan/JavaScript-Functions/README.md

 ```
 ## setLocalItem(); & getLocalItem();
-Have you ever wanted to cache data in `LocalStorage` with expiry date?
+Caching data in `LocalStorage` with expiry date.
-With these two functions, you can do so.

 ```js
 /**